 Yoga can also help address the mental and emotional effects of living with Parkinson’s.
 Yoga breathing produces a calming effect by engaging the parasympathetic nervous system.
 This lowers stress levels and helps a person sleep better.
 Some people with Parkinson’s experience panic when “freezing,” and yoga can be one way to help calm down and regain a sense of control.

 Yoga practices are included as part of the exercise program delivered by Wellthon’s mobile app.
 Based on the evidence-based Delay the Disease workout program, users have seen noticeable improvement after participation.
-These exercise routines have been designed specifically for people with Parkinson’s to be safe to perform, and to reverse the progress of symptoms.
+These exercise routines have been designed specifically for people with Parkinson’s to be safe to perform, and to reduce symptoms.